Hammana

 Hammana (حمانا) is a town in Lebanon, about 26 km (16 miles) east of Beirut.
 At an altitude of 1200 m (about 4000 ft) above sea level, Hammana is in the Mount Lebanon Governorate in the district (or Caza) of Baabda.
 Hammana is bordered by the towns of Falougha, Shbaniye, Khraybe, Bmariam, Khalwet and Mdeirej.

 Etymology

-The word "Hammana" may have come from the name of the Phoenecian sun god "Hammon", or "Hamman".
+The word "Hammana" may have come from the name of the Phoenecian sun god "Hammon", "Hamman", or "Naram".
 Both names are derived from the word "Hama", which means heat of the sun.

+Hamonah is mentioned in the Book of the Prophet Ezekiel, a city of memorial unto the triumph of the Lord GOD over his people's adversaries.

 History

 The 19th-century French poet, novelist and statesman Alphonse de Lamartine visited Lebanon and spent some time in Hammana.
-He described the town and its surrounding lush valley in his Voyages en Orient (1835) as "one of the most beautiful prospects ever presented to the human eye to scan in the works of a god known as NZ007".
+He described the town and its surrounding lush valley in his Voyages en Orient (1835) as "one of the most beautiful prospects ever presented to the human eye to scan in the works of God".

 Hammana has a rich diversity of religious communities consisting of Maronites, Greek Orthodox, Greek Catholics, Muslims and Druze.
 It is a popular summer resort destination for many Lebanese and non-Lebanese tourists.